build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 dotnet run
 ```

-* We are going to test it using the built-in Swagger, going to our browser and typing the following URL.
+* We are going to test it using the built-in Swagger server.
+Go to your browser and type the following URL.
 The Swagger endpoint will only work when you test it locally.

 ```bash
 http://localhost:5075/swagger/index.html